OpenEvalProject/evals/manuscripts/elife-38906/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/38906/elife-38906-fig2-v1.jpg)

-**Figure 2.:** HMGCS2 loss and brain size evolution.(A) In pteropodids, molecular dating estimates that the loss of HMGCS2 happened 29–18 Mya and thus may overlap the split of the flying foxes and the Egyptian fruit bat.
+**Figure 2.:** (A) In pteropodids, molecular dating estimates that the loss of HMGCS2 happened 29–18 Mya and thus may overlap the split of the flying foxes and the Egyptian fruit bat.
 It is not possible to resolve whether gene loss happened before or after the split as HMGCS2 is completely deleted in the Egyptian fruit bat.
 While horseshoe bats and other insectivorous bat lineages have brains not larger than expected for their body size (encephalization quotient (EQ) <1), brain size has increased in the lineage leading to the fruit bats that have EQ values > 1 (Stephan et al., 1981).
 Thus, brain size expansion presumably predates the loss of ketogenesis.
 (B) HMGCS2 was already lost in the cetacean ancestor before the split of toothed and baleen whales ~ 36 Mya, as inferred from shared inactivating mutations in exons 1, 2 and 8.
 Molecular dating further estimates that the loss of this gene happened early on the cetacean branch 50–47 Mya.
 The cetacean ancestor had a brain slightly larger than expected for its body size with an EQ of 1.4.
 While EQ values increased and decreased in several cetacean lineages, brain size has greatly expanded in dolphins, reaching an EQ of 3.7 (Montgomery et al., 2013).
 Thus, brain size expansion in dolphins occurred after the loss of ketogenesis.
 (C) Early proboscids such as Moeritherium, an extinct lineage that split from other proboscids ~ 43 Mya, had brains about 20% of the size expected for a mammal of the same body size, and thus an EQ of 0.2 (Shoshani et al., 2006).
 Exact EQ values of Palaeomastodons are not known; however, fossils have a small braincase, which indicates a low EQ (Sanders et al., 2010; Benoit, 2015).
 In contrast, mastodons that diverged from elephants ~ 27 Mya had brains about twice as large as expected from their body size (EQ 2.2), similar to extant elephants (Shoshani et al., 2006).
 This suggests that brain size expansion happened in a period between 37 and 27 Mya.
 Molecular dating indicates that HMGCS2 loss happened between 45 and 42 Mya, suggesting that the loss of ketogenesis precedes brain size expansion in the elephant lineage.
 Divergence times of extinct proboscid lineages were taken from (Shoshani and Tassy, 2013) and (Rohland et al., 2007).
-Supporting Information.10.7554/eLife.38906.010Figure 2—source data 1.This file contains the HMGCS2 sequence alignment (fasta format) including the sequences of the African forest elephant, the Asian elephant and the American mastodon.
-This alignment was used to date the loss of HMGCS2.
+Supporting Information.

 Given the importance of ketogenesis to provide energy to the brain during starvation, it is noteworthy that species in all three HMGCS2-loss lineages generally have large relative brain sizes (Stephan et al., 1981; Boddy et al., 2012).
 For example, the encephalization quotient (EQ), measuring the ratio between the observed brain size and the size expected for a mammal of the same body weight, is 3.7 for the bottlenose dolphin (Montgomery et al., 2013).
 Compared to human, dolphins and elephants are also among the few mammals that have a higher degree of neocortex folding, a measure that positively correlates with neuron number (Manger et al., 2012; Lewitus et al., 2014).
 Furthermore, while powered flight imposes a constraint on body and brain size in bats, pteropodid fruit bats exhibit a well-developed visual brain system and have brains nearly twice as large as that of insectivorous vesper bats of equal body weight (Stephan et al., 1981).
 Species in all three lineages also exhibit cognitive behaviors that are regarded as a sign of intelligence, exemplified by vocal learning and, in dolphins and elephants, by complex social structures, tool use and self-recognition (Krützen et al., 2005; Foerder et al., 2011; Poole et al., 2005; Prat et al., 2015; Plotnik et al., 2006).
 Thus, the loss of HMGCS2 in independent large-brained species suggests that ketone bodies are not strictly required to fuel large mammalian brains during fasting.